belczyk/robbo/README.md

 robbo
 =====

-Old school Atari game Robbo and Robbo Constructor resurected in a browser with power of CoffeeScript.
+Old school Atari games Robbo and Robbo Constructor resurected in a browser with power of CoffeeScript.